diagonal-finance/examples/integrations/stripe/subscriptions/server/node/README.md

 #### `POST /stripe/add-card`:

 Adds a card using a Stripe Checkout Session with mode setup.
-Redirects the request to the session URL.
+Returns the session URL to redirect the client to.

 #### `POST /diagonal/add-wallet`:

 Adds a new wallet using a Diagonal Setup Session.
-Redirects the request to the session URL.
+Returns the session URL to redirect the client to.

 #### `POST /set-default-payment-method`: